sendsmaily/smaily-woocommerce-plugin/README.md

 # Smaily for WooCommerce

-Simple and flexible Smaily newsletter and rss-feed integration for WooCommerce.
+Simple and flexible Smaily newsletter and RSS-feed integration for WooCommerce.

 ## Description

-Smaily email marketing and automation extension plugin for WooCommerce.
+Smaily email marketing and automation plugin for WooCommerce.

-Automatically subscribe newsletter subscribers to a Smaily subscribers list, generate rss-feed based on products for easy template import and add Newsletter Subscribtion widget for opt-in sign-up form.
+Automatically synchronize customers to Smaily, easily import products into templates using RSS-feed and collect newsletter subscribers using Newsletter Subscription widget.

 ## Features